raysonlaroca/rodosol-alpr-dataset/README.md

 }
 ```

-Additionally, consider showing your support by starring this repository.
+Additionally, consider showing your support by starring (:star:) this repository.

 ## Related publications